Join Here | Log In

 Flu vaccines are estimated to be less than 50% effective in older individuals.
 This is in years when the vaccine matches the circulating flu strain (best-case scenario).[ref][ref]

 Older individuals with compromised immune systems can also have adverse reactions to vaccines.
-For example, the shingles vaccine can cause chickenpox in immunocompromised people.[ref]
+For example, the live shingles vaccine can cause chickenpox in immunocompromised people.[ref]

 Vaccine response in children: